-7 Strategies To Stop Self-Critical Thoughts And Start Practicing Self-Love
+7 Strategies To Stop Self-Critical Thoughts & Have Self-Love

-Everyone has an internal critical voice.
+Everyone has an internal self-critical voice.
 It’s the one that tells you that you’ll never be good enough, doubts your decisions, and laments all of your flaws.

 This voice can be particularly loud if you’ve had a difficult upbringing, been victimized by bullies, or struggled with an abusive relationship.